harvardinformatics/snakemake-workshop/index.md

 ### Installing Snakemake

 Snakemake is the workflow management software we'll be using during the workshop.
-We recommend installing it through the conda/mamba software managers (For more info about conda and mamba, see [our tutorial](../../resources/tutorials/installing-command-line-software-conda-mamba.md)).
+We recommend installing it through the conda/mamba software managers (For more info about conda and mamba, see [our tutorial :material-arrow-top-right:](../../resources/tutorials/installing-command-line-software-conda-mamba.md){ target="_blank" }).

 With `conda`, you should be able to setup an environment for Snakemake with: